learn-co-curriculum/crafting-html-docs-readme/README.md

 <p>Top 5 Pizza Places in NYC</p>
 ```

+This will render as:

+Top 5 Pizza Places in NYC

 ### Introduce the Most-Common HTML Elements

 We've already looked at some common HTML elements, such as `a` and `p`.
 Let's